 - When you create an album, its name will be highlighted so you can easily rename it.
 Give your new album a descriptive name.

 You can rename an album at any time by right-clicking on it and selecting Rename from the pop-up menu.
 It’s possible to have two albums with identical names, so be careful when naming albums so you can easily find your images in the future.

 Dragging images from one album to another puts those images in a new album without removing them from the first album.
 For example, you may have photos of people in your Paris Travel album and want those photos in your People album.

 Removing an image from an album is easy; after doing so, the image file will remain in its original folder on your hard drive and in your Catalog.

 - Choose the album you want to remove an image from.

 - Select the image you want to discard (hold down the Shift key to select a range of images).

-- Right-click on one of the selected images and choose Remove from Album or press the Delete key.
+- Right-click on one of the selected images, choose Remove from Album, or press the Delete key.

-Your images will be removed from the selected album, but they will still live in other albums and their original folder(s).
+Your images will be removed from the selected album but live in other albums and their original folder(s).
 Removing an image from an album does not affect the original file on your hard drive.